-WHC’s UnoCardio 1000 is a great option as it contains both a high concentration of omega-3s and 250% of your daily recommended Vitamin D. You might also like to try our pure virgin-quality Revitacell Black Seed Oil, which has a high essential oil content.
+WHC’s UnoCardio 1000 is a great option as it contains both a high concentration of omega-3s and 250% of your daily recommended Vitamin D. It has been ranked #1 by independent aggregator Labdoor since 2015.

 As detailed in our blog The Health Benefits of Having a Dry Month, swearing off alcohol for a comparatively short period can help to quickly repair the liver.